Prescription Drugs Overview

 (b) “Drugs” as used in this section includes all drugs except controlled drugs as defined in section 21a-240.

 Conn.
-Gen. Stat. § 21a-257 relates to the authorized possession of narcotic drugs by individuals and provides that a person to whom or for whose use any narcotic drug has been prescribed by a physician may ‘lawfully possess it only in the container in which it was delivered to him’ by the person selling or dispensing it.
-This section imposes a burden on the defendant charged with illegal possession of a narcotic substance to prove that he possessed the drug in the container in which a pharmacist delivered it to him.
-In the absence of proof that the drug in the defendants possession was in the container in which it was delivered to him possession is unlawful.
+Gen. Stat. § 21a-257 relates to the authorized possession of narcotic drugs by individuals and provides that a person to whom or for whose use any narcotic drug has been prescribed by a physician may ‘lawfully possess it only in the container in which it was delivered to them’ by the person selling or dispensing it.
+This section imposes a burden on the defendant charged with illegal possession of a narcotic substance to prove that they possessed the drug in the container in which a pharmacist delivered it to them.
+In the absence of proof that the drug in the defendants possession was in the container in which it was delivered to their possession is unlawful.

 Defendants who are unable to prove that they possessed the prescribed narcotic lawfully and in its original container are subject to the penalty for illegal possession of a narcotic substance provided in Conn.
 Gen. Stat. § 21a-279(a).
 Please see our page concerning possession of narcotics for the relevant penalties.

 There are, however, exceptions to the requirement that narcotics be in their original container.
 Conn.
 Gen. Stat. § 21a-258 provides an exception in which certain individuals under special circumstances do not have to carry narcotics in their original containers.
 Those individuals and the relevant circumstances are: (1) common carriers, warehousemen, any employee of the same acting within the scope of their employment; (2) public officers or employees in the performance of their official duties that require possession of controlled substances; (3) temporary incidental possession by employees or agents of a person that is lawfully entitled to have the narcotics; and (4) people “whose possession is for the purpose of aiding public officers in performing their official duties.”